thejohnfreeman/react-forms/README.md

    change the shared version number in `lerna.json`.

-4. If you want to add a development dependency for a package, add it to the root package, unless it contains an executable used by a script, e.g.
+4. If you want to add a development dependency for a package, add it to the root package only with `yarn add -DW`.
+If you add a peer dependency to a package, add it as a development dependency on the root package as well.
-   `typescript` or `tslint`.

 [Lerna]: https://lerna.js.org/